ckswilliams/modOpenREM/docs/code_adding_charts.rst

 ``XX_plot_calculations`` additions
 ----------------------------------

-A new item needs to be added to the parameters.
+A new item needs to be added to this method's parameters.

 Before: